martir2109/martir2109/README.md

 ## Education

-📚 I am currently in my finaø year of the Frontend-development at Noroff School of Technology and Digital Media.
+📚 I am currently in my final year of the Frontend-development at Noroff School of Technology and Digital Media.

 🎓 I have completed a 1 year study within UX-design at Noroff School of Technology and Digital Media.